 Instructions for Reviewers

-The editors of EuJAP are strongly committed to the idea that the second main purpose of the refereeing process, whenever it is possible, to provide advice to authors on how to improve their manuscripts.
-It is thus expected that criticisms are expressed in a constructive and respectful manner.
+In addition to its primary role of informing editorial decisions, the editors of EuJAP regard the refereeing process, whenever possible, as an opportunity to provide authors with advice on how to improve their manuscripts.
+Criticisms are therefore expected to be expressed in a constructive and respectful manner.

 Elements of a good report should include: